pgupta26dec/Data-Visualisation-Using-Python-Seaborn/README.md

  6. Jointplot : Jointplot comprises of 3 plot : one bivariate plot that depicts the relationship between the two variables and two univariate plots that depict the distribution of the two variables.

  7. Pairplot : Pairplot depicts pairwise relationships in the datasets.
-It creates a axes wherein each continous variable is shared acorss the x-axis and y-axis.
+It creates a axes wherein each continous variable is shared across the x-axis and y-axis.
 The diagonal plots are the univariate distributions of the variable, while the rest depict the bivariate distribution.

 ## Conclusions/helpful findings from the project:
  The main aim of the project was to derive insights from the weather dataset.
 From the data visualisation, following findings were found: